clhchristine/Impact_of_HIV_ART_CC_Comparative_Modeling/README.md

 Model outputs are reported for different population subgroups (all women, HIV-negative, HIV-positive, HIV-positive and on ART, HIV-positive and untreated) and age groups (5-year age groups from 0 to 79).

+The DRIVE model presents the minimum, maximum, and median outputs of the 25 best-fitting parameter sets.
+The Policy1-Cervix-HIV model presents the median output.

 We modelled 8 scenarios:

 **S0: No HIV, no HIV-related interventions:**